jimhigson/oboe.js-dissertation/markdown/3_Background.md

 ~~~~

 Considering the general case, it will not be possible to safely track every
-refactoring which a service might undergo.
+refactoring.
 By necessity a resource consumer
 should limit their ambitions to tracking ontology expansions which do
-not alter the existing concepts.
+not change the meanings of existing concepts.
 In practice integration testing against
 the beta version of a service will be necessary to be pre-warned of
 upcoming, incompatible changes.
 If an incompatibility is found the
 ability to then create an expression which is compatible with a
-present and known future version remains a valuable tool because it
+present and known future version would remain a valuable tool because it
 decouples the consumer and provider update schedules, removing the need
 for the client to march perfectly in sync with the service.